St Olave's Grammar School: General information

 The school is a beneficiary of the St Olave's and St Saviour's Schools Foundation.
 Its historic sister school is St Saviour's and St Olave's Church of England School in New Kent Road.
 Established in 1903, as a girls grammar school, this is now a non-selective girls' school.

 Until the scheme was discontinued in 2010, St Olave's was designated as a science, mathematics and computing specialist school.
 The school later applied for academy status; in 2015 this was reported to be 'on hold' pending resolution of governance issues between the Diocese of Rochester, the school and the Department for Education.

 Members of the school are known as Olavians, and alumni as Old Olavians.
 There are four houses: Bingham, Cure, Harvard and Leeke.
-These exist for the purposes of the classes and house competitions in the Lower School (Year 7 to 9) and for games competition in Year 10.
+These exist for the purposes of the classes and house competitions in the Lower School (Years 7 to 9) and for games competition in Year 10.

-The school has been one of the highest achieving state schools in the UK.
 It was the Sunday Times State School of the Year in 2008 and in 2011 was ranked as the fourth best performing state school in the country at A-level by the Financial Times.